25 Political Science Internships for High Schoolers in 2025

 Duration: N/A

 This program is designed to cultivate the next generation of civic leaders by helping students better understand U.S. democracy and their place in it.
-Participants take part in a week-long intensive seminar and participate in a project of their choice—interning, volunteering, or shadowing with a local government, non-profit, or community service organization.
-The program is open to rising high school juniors and seniors with a minimum 3.0 GPA who are involved in their communities.
+Participants take part in a virtual, week-long intensive seminar and participate in a project of their choice—interning, volunteering, or shadowing with a local government, non-profit, or community service organization.

 Application Deadline: